 Crumbles easily and some batches may break up during shipping.
 Higher protein and fat content may not agree with all dogs.

 Developed to meet the nutritional needs of all life stages.
-Recipe containing muscle meat, organs, ground bones, and produce delivers a well-balanced meal that’s rich in protein, vitamins, and digestive fiber.
+Recipe containing muscle meat, organs, ground bones, fruits, and vegetables delivers a well-balanced meal that’s rich in protein, vitamins, and digestive fiber.
 Free of antibiotics, hormones, grains, and gluten.
 Breaks up easily.
 Loved by most dogs.
 Made in the USA.

 Very small breeds might still need to have water added to the nuggets.

 With a limited list of ingredients, this is a good option for allergy-prone dogs.
 Free of grains, fillers, gluten, hormones, and other undesirable ingredients.
-Made using a slow 48 hr. freeze-drying process to preserve vital nutrients.
+Made using a slow 48-hour freeze-drying process to preserve vital nutrients.
 Bite-sized pellets are ideal for treats and snacks.
 Made in the USA.

 Extremely low fiber content may cause constipation if fed as a daily diet.